 Why avoid Kreuzberg

-For similar reasons you might avoid Friedrichshain, you may want to avoid Kreuzberg.
-Although it’s becoming more gentrified, this still isn’t a place where you’ll find fine dining establishments or luxury hotels.
-It can also be very noisy due to the nightlife so not ideal if you’re looking for a peaceful getaway.
+Kreuzberg won't give you the best luxury hotel, but it will be ideal for those who love history and less polished Berlin.
+Although it's becoming more gentrified, this still isn't a place where you'll find fine dining establishments but just like Friedrichshain, this is part of its charm.
+It can also be very noisy due to the nightlife, so not ideal if you're looking for a peaceful getaway.

 Where to stay in Kreuzberg